openearth/aeolis-python/docs/model.rst

 zero-transport boundary.
 In the presence of tides, the intertidal beach is flooded periodically.
 Hydraulic processes like wave breaking mix the bed surface layer of the intertidal beach, break the beach armoring and thereby influence the availability of sediment.
-Moreover, the hydraulic processes periodically wet the intertidal beach temporally increasing the shear velocity threshold.
-Infiltration and evaporation subsequently dry the beach.

 In the model the mixing of sediment is simulated by averaging the sediment distribution over the depth of disturbance